nosqlgeek/ai-meets-museum/README.md

 ## Tasks and Project Management

-We will use Github tasks and a Kanban-like board to assign tasks and keep an overview of the work that needs to be done.
+We will use Github tasks and a Kanban-like board to keep an overview of the work that needs to be done.
 You can find the associated Github project here:

 * [Project](https://github.com/users/nosqlgeek/projects/1)